-COMMENTS AND DISCLOSURES REQUIRED BY THE STATE OF OREGON
+CITY OF MOLALLA, OREGON COMMENTS AND DISCLOSURES REQUIRED BY THE STATE OF OREGON For the Year Ended

 Oregon Administration Rules 162-10-200 through 162-10-320 of the Minimum Standards for Audits of Oregon Municipal Corporations, prescribed by the secretary of state in cooperation with the Oregon State Board of Accountancy, require certain comments and disclosures relating to the review of fiscal affairs and compliance with legal requirements.
 Comments relating to significant accounting policies, organization and fund structure, cash, and investments are included in the notes to financial statements.
 Other required comments and disclosures relating to this audit are set forth below.